 Who pays taxes in Italy?

-Tax residents in Italy have to pay for taxes.
-These taxes include their worldwide income, coming from both Italy and other countries.
+Italy’s tax residents pay taxes on their worldwide income, which includes income from Italy and other countries.

 A tax resident in Italy is a person who meets one of three criteria: